HafijurRahman/SeleniumJavaFramework1/README.md

 # SeleniumJavaFramework1
-This is an automated framework designed to test various functionalites of any Web Application.
+This is an automated framework designed to test various features of Web Apps.